lgreski/cleaningdata/README.md

 7. Combine the test and training files into a single data set by using the rbind\(\) function
 8. Merge the activity labels into the combined measurement data set.
 At this point, course project requirements \#1 through \#4 are fulfilled
 9. Summarize the measurement columns to create a wide version of a [tidy data set](#widevsnarrow)
-    * Each variable forms a column: means of the 66 variables that were means or standard deviations,
+    * Each variable forms a column: means of the 66 variables that were means or standard deviations plus personId and activityName for a total of 68 columns,
     * One row per subject \(personId\) activity \(activityName\) combination, and
     * Each observational unit \(personId\) \(activityName\) combinations with columns representing means of the 66 variables forms one table
+10. Add "MeanOf" to beginning of measurement column names to signify that this data has been aggregated with the mean\(\) function beyond the data
-10. Write the output file
+11. Write the output file
-11. Verify the accuracy of the output data file.
+12. Verify the accuracy of the output data file.
 At this point, course project requirement \#5 is fulfilled

 <h2 id="reading">Commentary: Reading the Human Activity Recognition Input Files</h2>
 As stated earlier, it was difficult to asertain from the documentation provided by the *Technical Research Centre* how to combine the information in the various files.
 The key clue to understanding their structure is that all three of the test files have the same number of rows \(2,947\) as do the training files \(7,352\).
 Then it becomes clear that these files should be combined to make a complete test or training data set.